CompOmics/compomics.github.io/spectrum_similarity/_posts/2016-02-16-guiapairwisespectrumview.md

 The required inputs
 - Two folders containing spectra that are compared (specA and specB, and must be mgf files)
 - A text file containing calculated scores
-- Indices of spectrum titles from these two spectra folders on a given text file
+- Indices of spectrum titles from these two spectra folders in a given text file

 **3-Create:** Click on the `CREATE` button to start visualizing pairwise spectra.

  ![after create](https://dl.dropboxusercontent.com/u/10018463/github_wiki_pages/Step2-starting.PNG)

-A pairwise spectra can be inspected by either as bubble spectra (see above) or mirrored spectra (see below).
+A pairwise spectra can be inspected either as bubble spectra (see above) or mirrored spectra (see below).

 ![mirror spectra](https://dl.dropboxusercontent.com/u/10018463/github_wiki_pages/Step3-mirror.PNG)

 **FILTERING:** Each visualization can be also inspected by applying noise filtering.
-Clicking `NoiseFilter` button applies an adaptive noise filtering from [pride-asa-pipeline](/pride-asa-pipeline.html).
+Clicking the `NoiseFilter` button applies an adaptive noise filtering from [pride-asa-pipeline](/pride-asa-pipeline.html).
 The resulted remaining percentage can be automatically given.

 ![NoiseFilterSpecA](https://dl.dropboxusercontent.com/u/10018463/github_wiki_pages/Step4-NoiseFilteringSpecA.PNG)

-Alternatively, the sliding bar allows the removal of low-intense peaks in correspond to the remaining percentage of peaks on a given spectrum.
+Alternatively, the sliding bar allows the removal of low-intense peaks corresponding to the remaining percentage of peaks in a given spectrum.

 ![FilteringPercentageSpecB](https://dl.dropboxusercontent.com/u/10018463/github_wiki_pages/Step5-FilteringPercentageSpecB.PNG)